dchen236/spotify-top50-popular-song-analysis/README.md

 ### Attributes
-there are 50 rows and 15 columns
+There are 50 rows and 15 columns

 The first 13 columns are the same as the original Kaggle dataset , we copied the summary of each attribute from the original page, you can get more details from [here](https://www.kaggle.com/leonardopena/top50spotify2019).
 The last two columns (in bold font) are collected by ourselves.